A guide to Independence. All you need to know for a better future.

 How an Independent Wales will do it better.

-Wales is a nation of individual culture, music and language.
+Wales is a nation of unique culture, music and language.

 Culture, music and language that is presently struggling for lack of financial support.